-Enterocele is also known as massive vaginal eversion, and is similar to uterovaginal prolapse.
+Enterocele is also known as massive vaginal eversion and is similar to uterovaginal prolapse.
 Enterocele is a type of hernia where the intestines drop into the vaginal area and can even protrude out of the vaginal opening.
 Enterocele can happen to women who have had hysterectomies (removal of the uterus) and the removal of supporting structures for the uterus, ovaries, and other organs.
 Depending on the severity of the prolapse, elimination or digestive function can be impaired.
-The symptom of enterocele are:
+The symptoms of enterocele are:

 - Bladder obstruction